spatie/laravel-googletagmanager/README.md

 ## Security

-If you discover any security related issues, please email sebastian@spatie.be instead of using the issue tracker.
+If you discover any security related issues, please email freek@spatie.be instead of using the issue tracker.

 ## Credits